jesseleite/vim-tinkeray/README.md

 By default, this will configure Tinkeray to use the default `laravel.test` Docker service setup by Sail.
 If you have customized this in your docker file, you may pass your service name into the above `set_sail('my-service.test')` function.

-## Todo

-- Figure out how to run as async job in Neovim

 ## Thank You!

 - [Spatie](https://spatie.be/) and [BeyondCode](https://beyondco.de/) for rad tooling!